-OUR GOAL IS TO PROVIDE REASONABLY-PRICED EXPEDITIONS WITH AN EMPHASIS ON SAFE, HEALTHY, RELAXED TRAVEL, WHILE EXPLORING HAVANA, THE COUNTRYSIDE, THE MOUNTAINS, & THE BEACHES.
-REFERENCES FROM PAST TRAVELERS ARE AVAILABLE.
+OUR GOAL IS TO PROVIDE REASONABLY-PRICED EXPEDITIONS WITH AN EMPHASIS ON SAFE, HEALTHY, RELAXED TRAVEL, WHILE EXPLORING HAVANA, THE COUNTRYSIDE, THE MOUNTAINS, & BEACHES.

 ITINERARY SUMMARY FOR CUBA ARTS, CULTURE, AND GASTRONOMY TOUR :

 DAY ONE: *Arrive at Havana International Airport (accompanied by American Guide) *Meet our Cuban Guide and driver. *Transport to 5-star Hotel Parque Central in Old Havana *Welcome dinner at a nearby private restaurant (paladar)

 DAY TWO: *Presidential Palace Museum of the Revolution *Walking Tour of Old Havana, a UNESCO World Heritage Site. *Castillo de la Real Fuerzo (oldest fortress in the western hemisphere, constructed in the 1500’s), which includes–*Museum of Navigation (also displays jewelry and coins recovered from shipwrecks around Cuba). *Lunch at local paladar *Local artist studio *Museum of Chocolate *Free Time *Dinner on your own (with recommendations)